alobashev/HyperDomainNet/README.md

 source_class: Photo
 target_class: Anime Painting
 ```
 Note that source_class is not limited to "Photo" or "Human".
-You can put any phrase that lousy describes new domain.
+You can put any phrase that lousy describes a new domain.
 Full list of different domains could be found in in /text_domains.

 ### Notes